-On December 16 1944 : Should the German cracks the defenses in the Northern Shoulder, their forces would be able to surround the 101st Airborne Division and attached units in the Southern Shoulder (Bastogne area), eliminates the US Troops between the two Shoulders but also cuts the Main Supply Road (Manay – Vielsalm).
-This would stop not only the US 1-A but the entire Bradley’s 12-AG in the Belgian Ardennes.
+On December 16 1944 : should the German cracks the defenses in the Northern Shoulder of the Front lines, their forces would be able to surround the 101st Airborne Division and attached units in the Southern Shoulder (Bastogne area), eliminates the US Troops in the Center Shoulder but also cuts the Main Supply Road (Manay – Vielsalm).
+This would not only stop cold the US 1st Army but also Bradley’s entire 12th Army Group in the Belgian Ardennes !

-At the beginning of the Battle of the Bulge, on December 16 1944, the situation can be drawn in the following way : (a) the center axis located at the Losheimer Gap; (b) the extreme North flank located in Mutzenich – Imgenbroich – Monschau and (c) the extreme South, the Luxemburger border at Ouren.
+Facts : if reported on a period wartime map, the Allies Northern Shoulder, at the beginning of the Battle of the Bulge on December 16, would be as follow : (a.) the center axis located at the Losheimer Gap; (b.) the extreme North flank located in Mutzenich – Imgenbroich – Monschau and (c.) the extreme South, the Luxemburger border at Ouren.

-On December 7 1944, Gen Dwight D. Eisenhower, Air Chief Marshall Sir Arthur W. Tedder, Field marshal Sir Bernard L. Montgomery, and Gen Omar N. Bradley met at Maastricht (Holland) to lay plans for future operations.
-There was a general agreement that the Allies should launch an all-out offensive on the Western Front early in 1945 but considerable variance between the views of Eisenhower and Montgomery as to the future scheme of maneuver and forces disposition.
+On December 7, Gen Eisenhower, Air Chief Marshal Tedder, Field Marshal Montgomery, and Gen Bradley met at Maastricht to lay plans for future operations.
+There was general agreement that the Allies should launch an all-out offensive on the Western Front early in 1945 but considerable variance between the views of Eisenhower and Montgomery as to the future scheme of maneuver and forces disposition.

 Montgomery held, as he had since September, for a single strong thrust across the Rhine north of the Ruhr and the restriction of all other operations to containing actions by limited forces.
 Eisenhower agreed with the proposal for a main attack north of the Ruhr by Montgomery’s 21-AG and was prepared to give him the US 9-A. But he was unwilling to abandon his oft-expressed concept of the one-two punch with Patton’s 3-A swinging a secondary blow toward the Frankfurter Gate.

 After the Maastricht meeting, Eisenhower set plans in motion to continue pressure on the enemy and chew up as many German divisions as possible before the main offensive in the north.
-To accomplish this the Supreme Allied Commander gave permission for Patton’s 3-A to mount an offensive along the Saar front on December 19 and directed Gen Jacob L. Devers’ 6-AG, to support the drive with elements of Gen Alexander McCarrell ‘Sandy’ Patch’s 7-A.
+To accomplish this the Supreme Commander gave permission for the 3-A to mount an offensive along the Saar front on December 19 and directed Gen Devers, the 6-AG commander, to support the drive with elements of the 7-A.

-South of Monty’s 21-AG, Gen William H. Simpson’s 9-A liquidated the remaining enemy forces in the Jülich sector and by December 14 had closed along the Roer River.
-Gen Courtney H. Hodges’ 1-A, to the right of the 9-A, also had reached the Roer, after the bloody Hürtgen battle, but could not risk a crossing attack while the Germans held the Urft-Roer dams.
+South of the 21-AG, Gen Simpson’s 9-A liquidated the remaining enemy forces in the Jülich sector and by December 14 had closed along the Roer River.
+Gen Hodges’ 1-A, to the right of the 9-A, also had reached the Roer, after the bloody Hürtgen battle, but could not risk a crossing attack while the Germans held the Urft-Roer dams.

-As the result of the relief of the 83-ID, en route to the VII Corps, the deployment of the VIII Corps (as it would meet the German attack) took final form on December 13.
-The 4-ID abutted on the 3-A at the Luxembourg – French frontier and followed the Moselle River and the Sauer River, marking the German border, as far north as Bollendorf.
-A Combat Command of the 9-AD, as yet inexperienced, had taken over a narrow sector to the left of December 4/10.
-The second Combat Command of this division, earlier comprising the corps reserve, was assigned to V Corps and started its march north on December 13.
+The 4-ID abutted on the 3-A at the Luxembourg – French frontier and followed the Moselle and Sauer Rivers, marking the German border, as far north as Bollendorf.
+A combat command of the 9-AD, as yet inexperienced, had taken over a narrow sector to the left of December 4/10.
+The second combat command of this division, earlier comprising the corps reserve, was assigned to V Corps and started its march north on December 13.

-The veteran 28th Infantry Division (Keystone), held the corps center, fronting on the Our River.
-The newly arrived and green 106th Infantry Division (Golden Lion), had completed the relief of the 2nd Infantry Division (Indian Head) in the Schnee Eifel sector on December 12.
+The veteran 28-ID held the corps center, fronting on the Our River.
+The newly arrived and green 106-ID had completed the relief of the 2-ID in the Schnee Eifel sector on December 12.
 Here the German West Wall turned northeastward following the Schnee Eifel crest.

-In the Losheimer Gap, at the northern terminus of the Schnee Eifel, a light task force of the 14th Cavalry Group maintained a screening position between the 106th Infantry Division and 99th Infantry Division (Checkerboard).
+In the Losheimer Gap, at the northern terminus of the Schnee Eifel, a light task force of the 14-CG maintained a screening position between the 106-ID and the 99-ID.
 It should be noted that this was the seam between the VIII Corps and V Corps.
 Although the VIII Corps forward area possessed many terrain features favoring the defender, notably the Schnee Eifel on the left wing and the river sequence fronting the corps center and right, there were numerous points of entry for an attack moving east to west.